shosca/lightdm-webkit-archlinux-theme/README.md

 Installation Instructions
 -------------------------
-You will need lightdm as your login manager and the lightdm-webkit-greeter from AUR.
+You will need lightdm as your login manager and the lightdm-webkit2-greeter from AUR.
 You need to make the webkit greeter the default greeter.
 This is done by editing the lightdm configuration under:

 <pre>
 /etc/lightdm/lightdm.conf